Gutsense Header

 by Google Arts and Culture [link]

-Looking at these photos, it's truly striking how these four attractive American women from apparently a well-to-do background had aged beyond recognition as if their lives were spent in profound Dickensian poverty and hard labor.
+Looking at these photos, it's truly striking how these four attractive American women from apparently a well-to-do background had aged beyond recognition, as if their lives were spent in profound Dickensian poverty and hard labor.

 Even though my books and website have impacted tens of thousands of lives in many profound ways, when it comes to aging, I can only speak for myself and the people close to me.
 Here is how my work impacted my immediate and extended family:

-You can compare the results of her aging with the Brown sisters by perusing our family's candid and studio photos from 2012 until the present on my Facebook page [link].
+You can further compare the results of her aging with the Brown sisters by perusing our family's candid and studio photos from 2012 until the present on my Facebook page [link].
 It's nowhere as dramatic as the Brown sisters'.

-Despite a massive abdominal surgery and ten chemo treatments, she was in remarkably good physical, mental, and emotional form until the last two months of her life.
 The head nurse at the Memorial Kettering Sloan Cancer Center in New York City, where she was treated, interrupted a snide resident who wasn’t happy with my questioning about her treatment: “Show some respect.
 He knows what he is doing.”
 More on her story is here [link].

-My parents divorced when I was six years old, so we didn't live together with my dad.
-Although we were close for the rest of his life, his second wife, a retired pharmacist, didn't want him to take supplements.
 He passed away in September 2001 at the age of 86 in the nursing home.
 He was committed there two years earlier because, following the dual knee replacement surgery, he couldn’t walk on his own, while pain medication made him erratic and aggressive.
-He was a much stronger man than I am, and I believe he could have lived much longer had he taken supplements.
+He was a much stronger man than I am, and I believe he could have lived much longer had he followed my recommendations.

 Tatyana's parents.
 Back in 1996, Tatyana’s mother was already bedridden for a few years with congestive heart failure and had a couple of heart attacks.
 She was also suffering from gallbladder stones and cataracts, but because of her heart condition and related medication, she couldn’t get a clearance for either surgery.

-My extended family.
-Two of my aunts on the mother's side dropped their skepticism after their own brushes with death.
-Aunt Rachel has been severely obese since her early thirties.
 She started taking supplements after a heart attack in 2004 and passed away in 2018 at 98.
 She was self-sufficient until the last year of her life.
+I didn't attempt to modify her diet because it was already reasonable for her age.

 In all four cases, living to that age after surviving congestive heart failure as Tatyana's mother did, late-stage colon cancer as her dad did, or heart attack and lung cancer, as my aunts have done, are highly unlikely.
-Even less likely — all four didn’t have dementia, immobility, diabetes, and side effects of numerous drugs related tp those conditions because they weren’t taking any.
+Even less likely — all four didn’t have dementia, immobility, diabetes, and side effects of numerous drugs related to those conditions because they weren’t taking any.

 If you, too, decide to live a life worth living, consider taking a similar approach, and not just for the sake of your appearance: